Skip to content

 Time Slider

-The Time Slider allows you to quickly slide through the project and understand the cut order and path.
+The time slider allows you to quickly slide through the project and understand the cut order and path.

 Play Button